π΅πͺ Peru

 1535: Lima is founded by Francisco Pizarro.1821: Lima becomes the capital of an independent Peru.

-Today: Lima serves as Peru’s political, cultural, and economic center, continuing to grow both locally and internationally.
+Today: Lima is Peru’s political, cultural, and economic hub, continuing to expand locally and globally.

 Founded